Knowing how to work with different light sources and lighting setups is one of the biggest challenges of photography.

 Photography lighting can be ‘soft’ or ‘hard’.
-Hard light will make the image more contrasty – reducing the midtones.
+Hard lighting will make the image more contrasty – reducing the mid tones.

-Soft light will decrease the contrast level and increase the range of midtones giving a cosy, reflective feel.
+Soft lighting in photography decreases the contrast level and increases the range of midtones giving a cosy, reflective feel.

 4. Reflectors and Diffusers

 A white surface reflects light back to the light source; a black surface absorbs light.